Mark-Cooper-Janssen-Vooles/backend-webdev-guide/readme.md

 ---
 ## SOLID Design Principles
-SOLID is frequently referenced in design pattern literature and comprises of 5 principles
+SOLID is frequently referenced in design pattern literature and comprises of 5 principles.

+Code examples found here: https://github.com/Mark-Cooper-Janssen-Vooles/design-patterns-csharp#SOLID-Design-Principles

 ### Single Responsibility
 - Every class, module or function in a program should have one responsibility / purpose